apache/trafficserver/doc/admin/working-log-files.en.rst

 To configure Traffic Server to collate event log files, you must perform the following tasks:

--  Either `Configure Traffic Server Node to Be a Collation Server <Configuring Traffic Server to Be a Collation Server>`_ or install and configure a `Standalone Collator <Using a Standalone Collator>`_.

--  `Configure Traffic Server Nodes to Be a Collation Clients <Configuring Traffic Server to Be a Collation Server>`_.
+-  Either :ref:`admin-configuring-traffic-server-to-be-a-collation-server` or install
+   and configure a :ref:`admin-using-a-standalone-collator:`.

+-  :ref:`admin-configuring-traffic-server-to-be-a-collation-server`

 -  Add an attribute to the :ref:`LogObject` specification in :file:`logs_xml.config` if you are using custom log file formats.
 Refer to `Collating Custom Event Log Files`_.

+.. _admin-configuring-traffic-server-to-be-a-collation-server:

 Configuring Traffic Server to Be a Collation Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~